-Material Theme is a plugin for Jetbrains IDEs providing a Material Design experience for Jetbrains products.
+Material Theme UI is a plugin for JetBrains IDEs providing a Material Design experience for JetBrains products.

 It is based on the Material Theme for Sublime plugin while trying to bring its own lot of features.